zloirock/core-js/README.md

 [`@babel/polyfill`](https://babeljs.io/docs/usage/polyfill) [**IS** just the import of stable `core-js` features and `regenerator-runtime`](https://github.com/babel/babel/blob/c8bb4500326700e7dc68ce8c4b90b6482c48d82f/packages/babel-polyfill/src/index.js) for generators and async functions, so if you load `@babel/polyfill` - you load the global version of `core-js` without ES proposals.

-Now it's deprecated in favour of separate inclusion of required parts of `core-js` and `regenerator-runtime` and, for preventing breaking changes, left on `core-js@2`.
+Now it's deprecated in favor of separate inclusion of required parts of `core-js` and `regenerator-runtime` and, for preventing breaking changes, left on `core-js@2`.

 As a full equal of `@babel/polyfill`, you can use this:
 ```js